-Since getting Buyers into the home is half the battle, make sure they don’t lose interest because your house is brimming over with stuff that could easily be placed in a closet or drawer, or to get ahead, in a moving box.
-De-cluttering doesn’t mean getting rid of everything, but it definitely means organizing and removing your stuff.
+Since getting buyers into the home is half the battle, make sure they don’t lose interest because your house is brimming with things (and toys!) that could easily be placed in a closet or drawer, or to get ahead, in a moving box.
+De-cluttering doesn’t mean getting rid of everything, but it definitely means organizing and removing excess.
 Most rooms have too many pieces of furniture.
-Remove at least one piece to thin the room out and move furniture away from walls.
+Remove at least one piece to thin the room out and move furniture away from the walls.
 Buyers should be able to freely move around the rooms, not bump into end tables and ottomans.
-Remove notes and postcards from the refrigerator, reduce the amount of books in shelves, and remove vases, statues, or clocks from tables.
+Remove notes and pictures from the refrigerator, reduce the number of books on shelves, and remove vases, statues, or clocks from tables.

 Busy households often fall into the habit of using a room for multiple purposes.
-Such as the dining room acting as the kid’s play room or the family room turned into a home office.
-Even though these rooms have served a valuable purpose for you, a Buyer may get confused or feel the space is inadequate.
-Set up each bedroom as a bedroom to maximize the true purpose of each room goes very far when showcasing a home.
+The dining room could be doubling as the playroom or the family room may have also been turned into a home office.
+Even though these rooms have served a valuable purpose for you, a buyer may get confused or feel the space is inadequate.
+Set up each bedroom as a bedroom to maximize the true purpose of the layout.
+The more bedrooms the better!

-Most Buyers work during the day and do not have the chance to drive by a house except at night.
+Most buyers work during the day and do not have the chance to drive by a house except at night.
 Without a Seller even knowing it, a Buyer could be turned off by the property because not enough lights are on, giving it a cold feeling.
-The small increase in your electrical bill is well worth the warm and inviting feel that all potential Buyers will get when driving by your home at night.
+Leaving lights on gives the warm and inviting feel that all potential buyers will get when driving by your home at night.
 This includes landscape lighting and porch lights!

 Is staging worth the trouble?
-Staging makes online photos of the home stand out and dramatically improves a Buyer’s first impression of your home.
-Staging a home improves your home’s chances of selling for the best price, too.
-According to a survey done by HomeGain, staging a home increased the selling price of a home $3000-$4000 and had a higher return of investment compared to updating the kitchen or bathroom.
+Staging makes the photos of the home stand out and can dramatically improve a buyer’s first impression of your home.
+More interested buyers creates a sense of urgency and can help the home sell faster and for more money.
+According to a survey done by HomeGain, staging a home increased the selling price of a home by $3000-$4000 and had a higher return on investment compared to updating the kitchen or bathroom.
 Homes also sell faster than non-staged homes so it’s well worth your time!